PhilippMolitor/react-unity-renderer/README.md

 </p>

 > This project is heavily inspired by [react-unity-webgl](https://github.com/elraccoone/react-unity-webgl) made by Jeffrey Lanters.
-This implementation uses function components, hooks and is getting tested continously, as well as strict linting and formatting rules which are always enforced.
+This implementation uses function components + hooks, is getting tested continously and has strict linting and formatting rules which are always enforced.

 ## Installation